manu-153/Data-Augmentation-2D-Geometric-Transformations-and-Visualization-for-Machine-Learning/README.md

-# 🧮 Linear Transformations and Visualizations in
+# 🧮 Linear Transformations and Visualizations in python

 This project demonstrates various **2D linear transformations** using Python, NumPy, and Matplotlib, including visualizing their effect on both vectors and images.
 The transformations are implemented as matrix operations and applied to sample vectors and point clouds.